s-muhammadkamran/Blockchain/README.md

 ### 5. Your testing environment (Simulated environment)
     - This is for testing your code, because once you deploy something on the public blockchain, you can't undone it.
     - Blocks and Transactions can only be Created.
 You can't Delete and Update and existing block/transactions.
-    - Such environment are as follows
+    - Such environment are as follows:
       - Ganache - Get it from https://www.trufflesuite.com/ganache
       - Truffle - Get it from https://www.trufflesuite.com/
       - Cliquebait - A docker instance - Get it from https://github.com/f-o-a-m/cliquebait
       - Local Ethereum Network - Easy to setup scripts to setup pvt blockchain network - Get it from https://github.com/ConsenSysMesh/local_ethereum_network

 ### 6. https://etherscan.io/
     - Ethereum blockchain explorer.
-You need Account, this is the Ethereum network
+You need Account, this is the Ethereum network.

 ### 7. https://ethereum.org/
-	- Ethereum Community, Resources, Articles, Guides etc
+	- Ethereum Community, Resources, Articles, Guides etc.

 ### 8. https://myetherwallet.com
-    - public and Private Keys (Your online Wallet)
+    - public and Private Keys (Your online Wallet).

 ### 9. https://andersbrownworth.com/
-    - Online tool to simulate Hashing, None (Mining) and Blockchain.
+    - Online tool to simulate Hashing, NONCE calculation (Mining) and Blockchaining simulation.

 ## What I am using
     - GoEthereum (GETH) an EVM. (https://GETH.Ethereum.org)